python-gitlab/python-gitlab/docs/gl_objects/issues.rst

    :start-after: # project issues get
    :end-before: # end project issues get

-Get a project issue from its `iid`:
+Get a project issue from its `iid` (v3 only.
+Issues are retrieved by iid in V4 by default):

 .. literalinclude:: issues.py
    :start-after: # project issues get from iid